Three Filipinos Dead In UAE Floods: Officials - UrduPoint

 Dubai airport, the world's busiest for international travellers, has cancelled more than 1,000 flights and roads remained badly flooded and littered with abandoned cars on Friday.

-Inbound flights would be limited until Sunday due to disruptions, a Dubai Airports spokesperson said on Friday.
+Inbound flights will be limited until Sunday due to disruptions, a Dubai Airports spokesperson said.

 "Departures will continue to operate," the spokesperson added.